 14 YA Film Adaptations Sparked By ‘Hunger Games’ Success

 Young adult adaptations seem to be Hollywood’s favorite type of film to make as of late, and after the huge box office success of the first two Hunger Games movies, it’s not hard to see why.
-Mockingjay: Part 1, the first of the two-part ending to the series, is set to hit theaters in November, but there’s also plenty of other popular YA movie adaptations are in the works as well.
-Here are 14 YA film adaptations in the sparked by the success of The Hunger Games.
+Mockingjay: Part 1, the first of the two-part ending to the series, is set to hit theaters in November, but there are also plenty of other popular YA movie adaptations in the works.
+Here are 14 YA film adaptations sparked by the success of The Hunger Games.